PeopleMakeCulture/technical-interview-public/algorithms/4-optimizations/3-maximum-increasing-subsequence.md

 #### Example:
 * Make sure that your interviewee is clear on what is meant by an increasing subsequence.

+* Your interviewee should be asking questions about the types of inputs they should be expecting; will the passed in arrays only contain integers?
+Will they possibly contain negative numbers?
+Will they need to handle non-number elements in the array? (they can expect only positive integers)

 ---

 ### AC

 Coaching for the interviewer for how to help the interviewee while they're forming their approach and coding

-#### Example:
-* There are two basic approaches to this problem - either an approach that generates all subsequences and then figures out which is longest (generally known as a "backtrack"), or a recursive/dynamic approach.
+* There are two basic approaches to this problem - either an approach that generates all subsequences and then figures out which is longest (this type of a approach is sometimes called a "backtrack"), or a recursive/dynamic approach.

+* If your interviewee comes up with the brute force rather than recursive approach, then let them code that out, rather than guiding them towards the recursive approach.

 ---